-In 2007, STC was awarded a \$3 million grant through the U.S. Economic Development administration to expand regional resources in cleanroom infrastructure and MEMS fabrication capabilities.
+In 2007, STC was awarded a \$3 million grant through the U.S. Economic Development Administration to expand regional resources in cleanroom infrastructure and MEMS fabrication capabilities.
 This project has been completed.
-At this time, STC, with the aid of Ontario County Local Development Corp., is developing its 57-acre site as a "shovel ready" campus in support of nanotechnology and semi-conductor industries.
-The campus is pre-approved for construction of an additional 793,000 square feet.
-This will allow STC the ability to market its sites to firms that work in complementary industries so they can physically locate on the STC campus, further leveraging access to STC's substantial technical infrastructure, and other benefits including those available through the Start Up NY program.
+STC, with the aid of Ontario County Local

+Development Corp., is also developing its 57-acre site as a "shovel ready" campus in support of nanotechnology/semi-conductor and advanced manufacturing operations.
+The campus is preapproved for construction of an additional 793,000 square feet.
+This will provide STC the ability to market its sites to firms that work in complementary industries so they can physically locate on the STC campus, further leveraging access to STC's substantial technical infrastructure, and other benefits including those available through the Start Up NY program.